life-itself/web3/README.md

 * https://www.profgalloway.com/web3/ - 2022-01-15 - Prof Scott Galloway @ NYU.
 Unequal, focused on getting rich, facilitating crime, centralized
 * [Cryptoeconomics as a Limitation on Governance](https://osf.io/wzf85/?view_only=a10581ae9a804aa197ac39ebbba05766) - 2021-11-11 - Nathan Schneider, University of Colorado Boulder
 * [Financial Times: Matt Damon’s crypto ad is more than just cringeworthy](https://www.ft.com/content/3fac474e-aa34-439a-8bdb-32b576fe2687) (paywall)

+## Other suggestions
+* New topic concerning the psychological harm, such as: gambling, greed, cultism, etc.
+* New topic along the lines of “Ex-coiners speaking out.”